 How do I join?

-If you’d like to gain access to the Commercial Fueling Network to save your company money, you can learn how to apply for a CFN card.
+If you’d like to gain access to the Commercial Fueling Network to save your company money, you can learn about the CFN fuel card application process.
 Once your application and card order are submitted, it takes approximately 5-7 business days to receive cards.
 We also have a team of new account reps that will gladly answer any questions you have.

 As the differences between CFN fuel and that offered at other gas stations are minimal, it is essential to focus on the cost per gallon when running a large fleet.
 A CFN account makes it easy to save money, get off-road diesel, and find sites that accommodate large vehicles.